 This weekend saw another unfortunate UM Hurricanes football loss, this time a shellacking to a team with a starter named Peanut Whitehead.
 No joke.
 Anyhow, that effectively ends our season in a rather premature manner.
 At least Notre Dame got spanked; there's always a little bit of joy in that.

-very unique and comforting."
+On the site front, things are looking good.
+We've already received some really nice feedback from people via our MySpace page, including one person who wrote that he found the idea "very unique and comforting."
 Meanwhile, our blog has been read by people in places as far away as Canada, Peru, Greece, Thailand, Singapore, Australia, and the Philippines, which is super exciting.
 And no, we're not spying on you creepily; Google Analytics does a nice job of putting visitor info into colorful maps and pie charts for us.
 Mmm, pie.

 Music, you say?
 One of my favorite and perennially underappreciated bands, Spearmint, have a new record coming out.
 "Psycho Magnet" is one of the most instantly infectious tracks from Paris in a Bottle, a record that just may get some attention as Rough Trade has apparently signed the band.
 The song has a gigantic chorus and a bouncy new-wave bass line that ensure its catchiness.
 Previously, Spearmint's records were being released by an excellent but very low-visibility German label called Apricot Records.
 Download the track and let me know what you think.